When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Admissibility

 Up to now we have only considered representations of the algebra $\cyl$ of cylindrical functions.
 Now we will turn to the momentum observables $E_{S,f}$ defined in \eqref{eq1.1}.
 First, we should note that to avoid pathologies, it is required to put certain restrictions on the surfaces $S$ to be considered.
 In the following, we will always assume that the surfaces $S$ are analytically embedded in $\Sigma$, simply connected and such that $S=S-\partial S$.
 We caution the reader that we will not always explicitly state this in the following.
 Also let us restrict the vector fields $f$ used in the definition of the $E_{S,f}$ to be smooth and bounded.
 Under these assumptions, one can compute the Poisson brackets for the $c\in \cyl$ with the $E_{S,f}$ \cite{Ashtekar:1997eg}:

 In this formula we have assumed without loss of generality that all the intersections of $\gamma$ and $S$ are vertices of $\gamma$.
-Moreover, $X_e$ denotes the right resp. left invariant vector-field on $\sutwo$ depending on whether $e$ is ingoing resp. outgoing, acting on the entry corresponding to $e$ of $c$ written as a function on $\sutwo^{\betr{E(\gamma)}}$.
+Moreover, $X_e$ denotes the right or left invariant vector-field on $\sutwo$, depending on whether $e$ is ingoing or outgoing, respectively, acting on the entry corresponding to $e$ of $c$ written as a function on $\sutwo^{\betr{E(\gamma)}}$.
 Finally, $\sigma(v,e)$ is the sign of the natural pairing between orientation two-form on $S$ and tangent of $e$ in $v$ (and 0 if $e$ is tangential). $\kappa$ is the coupling constant of gravity.

 In the present section we are going to consider the following problem: Given a measure $\mu$ on $\gcon$, what are the conditions $\mu$ has to satisfy in order to allow for a representation of the $E_{S,f}$ on the Hilbert space $\mathcal{H}=L^2(\gcon, d\mu)$ by selfadjoint operators?